madhurimarawat/GitHub-Repository-Lister/README.md

 ## Description

-- **User-Centric Profiles**: See detailed GitHub user profiles with profile images, bios, locations, followers, and up to 30 public repositories.
-Everything is neatly centered for clarity and impact.
+- **User-Centric Profiles**: Detailed GitHub user profiles are presented with profile images, bios, locations, followers, and all public repositories, displayed for clarity and impact.

-- **Limited Repository Display**: Due to GitHub's API limits, we show a maximum of 30 public repositories per user.
-This keeps things focused and easy to browse.

-- **Repositories Sorted by Stars**: View all repositories sorted by stars for better insight into the most popular projects.
+- **Repositories Sorted by Stars**: All repositories are organized by their star count, providing insight into the most popular and noteworthy projects.

-- **Intuitive Pagination**: Easily navigate through repositories with simple pagination controls that make browsing smooth and efficient.
+- **Intuitive Pagination**: Pagination controls are included for smooth navigation through repositories, ensuring an efficient browsing experience.

-- **Dynamic Loading Animation**: Enjoy a fun loading animation that keeps you entertained while we fetch the data you're looking for.
+- **Dynamic Loading Animation**: A dynamic loading animation engages users while data is being fetched, maintaining a visually appealing interface.

-- **Unified Visual Design**: Our interface is polished and cohesive, with consistent colors, subtle shadows, and stylish buttons that make using our app a professional experience.
+- **Unified Visual Design**: The interface features a polished and cohesive design with consistent colors, subtle shadows, and stylish buttons, delivering a professional experience.

-- **Dedicated GitHub Toolkit**: Explore deeper insights into GitHub with a dedicated page featuring detailed descriptions, repository stars, and graphics that bring GitHub data to life.
+- **Dedicated GitHub Toolkit**: A dedicated toolkit page offers in-depth insights into GitHub, featuring detailed descriptions, repository stars, and graphics to enhance data visualization.

-- **Enhanced Graphics Area**: Dive into a visually appealing section of the toolkit where clean design elements make understanding GitHub stats and trends a breeze.
+- **Enhanced Graphics Area**: A visually appealing graphics section uses clean design elements to make GitHub statistics and trends easily understandable.

-- **Comprehensive Repository Details**: View all repository details including license, stars, deployments, forks, watchers, last updated, language, pull requests, commits, and issues.
-The layout adapts to two columns on computer screens and a single column on mobile phones for better readability.
+- **Comprehensive Repository Details**: Displays detailed information for each repository, including license, stars, deployments, forks, watchers, last updated, language, pull requests, commits, and issues.
+The layout adapts to a two-column format on larger screens and a single column on mobile devices for optimal readability.

-- **API Rate Limit Notice**: Please note that due to GitHub's API rate limit of 60 requests per hour, data may not be available after this limit is reached.
-Try again after an hour.
+- **API Rate Limit Notice**: Due to GitHub's API rate limit of 60 requests per hour, some data may not be available after this limit is reached.
+Please try again after one hour.

+---

+This version accurately reflects the functionality of displaying all repositories and maintains a professional tone.

 ---